DataONEorg/dataone-integration/README.txt

     d) from a web browser

 It currently supports execution of java-based tests and plans to support running the python tests soon.
-Except for Running through Eclipse, the surefire maven plugin is used, producing xml reports with execution details.
+Except when running via Eclipse, the surefire maven plugin is used, producing xml reports with execution details.
+For web tests, the html output is produced by custom code listening in on a test run.

 See LICENSE.txt for the details of distributing this software.